groupby/elements-view/README.md

 yarn test:functional:chrome
 ```

-- To run the tests for safari only:
+- To run the tests for firefox only:
 ```sh
 yarn test:functional:firefox
 ```